sugarcrm/thorn/README.md

-# THORN
+# Thorn

-REST testing SugarCRM API's with chakram
+Thorn is composed of a set of helper abstractions built to ease the process of setting up a SugarCRM's REST API testing environment and interacting with it.

 ## Installation